DevAdv-CFC20/COVID19-research-assistant/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+1- Data analysis: clean the data from JSON files based on text-only  [data extraction](Data Extraction)

 With this provided datasets 158,000 scholarly articles, we have only prepared “comm_use_subset” which it has 9,120 articles to feed inside Watson Discovery.<br>

 ![](Data_Uploaded.png)<br>